CMPS-115-Webcomics/Administrative/README.md

-"# Administrative"
+# Administrative

-This is a repository for CMPS115, designated for the documenation of sprints, goals, and team definitions
+This is a repository for [CMPS 115](https://sites.google.com/a/ucsc.edu/cmps115-winter18/), designated for the documenation of sprints, goals, and team definitions